End-to-End Conformal Calibration for Optimization Under Uncertainty

 \section{End-to-End Training of Conformally Calibrated Uncertainty Sets}

-In this section, we describe our proposed methodological framework for end-to-end task-aware training of predictive models with conformally calibrated uncertainty for the conditional robust optimization problem \eqref{eq:z-star}. \Cref{fig:diagram} illustrates our framework, and \Cref{alg:dauq} shows pseudocode for both training and inference.
+In this section, we describe our proposed methodological framework for end-to-end task-aware training of predictive models with conformally calibrated uncertainty for the conditional robust optimization problem \eqref{eq:z-star}.
 Our overarching goal is to learn uncertainty sets $\Omega(x)$ which provide $(1-\alpha)$ coverage for any choice of $\alpha \in (0, 1)$, and which offer the lowest possible task loss \eqref{expr:task_loss}.
 To this end, we must consider three primary questions: \begin{enumerate}[nosep,left=1em] \item How should the family of uncertainty sets $\Omega(x)$ be parametrized? \item How can we guarantee that the uncertainty set $\Omega(x)$ provides coverage at level $1-\alpha$? \item How can the uncertainty set $\Omega(x)$ be learned to minimize expected task loss? \end{enumerate}

-In this section, we will answer the latter two questions when faced with common parametric forms of the uncertainty set $\Omega(x)$ often used in the literature.
-Then, in \Cref{sec:picnn}, we will describe our proposed approach of using PICNNs to represent \emph{general} convex uncertainty sets.
+\Cref{fig:diagram} (bottom) illustrates the key parts of our framework to answer these questions.
+First, we use a machine learning model to parametrize a nonconformity score function $s_\theta$, and we define the uncertainty set $\Omega(x)$ to be a $q$-sublevel set of $s_\theta(x,\cdot)$.
+Second, we use conformal calibration to pick $q$ to enforce marginal coverage.
+Third, we backpropagate gradients through both the robust optimization and conformal calibration steps to update the machine learning model, thereby enabling end-to-end learning. \Cref{sec:uncertainty_rep,sec:calibration,sec:conformal-training} describe each of these parts in detail, and \Cref{alg:dauq} shows pseudocode for both training and inference.

-Throughout the rest of the paper, we make the following assumptions on the functions $f$ and $g$ and the uncertainty set $\Omega$ in \eqref{eq:z-star} to ensure tractability of the resulting optimization problem.
+For the rest of the paper, we make the following assumptions on the functions $f$ and $g$ to ensure tractability of the resulting optimization problem.